HeArts Together Community Art Project

 HeArts Together is a collaborative community art project that responds to the COVID-19 pandemic by inviting the community to come together creatively while remaining close to home.

 The project supports isolated and vulnerable community members to actively participate in the project through collaboration with community partners, including health care facilities and service organizations.
-Participants create unique clay and painted wooden hearts and messages that will be assembled alongside hearts made by children and other community members in outdoor displays in Saanich parks and public places starting this summer.
+Participants created unique clay and painted wooden hearts and messages that are assembled together with hearts made by children and other community members in outdoor displays in Saanich parks and public places.

 Check out the local news stories about this project: